Steps of the eviction process in Delaware:

 Step 2: Landlord Files Lawsuit with Court

-As the next step in the eviction process, Delaware landlords must file a complaint in the appropriate Justice of the Peace Court.
+If the notice period ends and the tenant remains on the property, the next step in the eviction process allows the landlord to file a complaint with the Justice of the Peace Court.
 In the state of Delaware, this costs $45 in filing fees.

 - A statement of facts to determine the grounds for eviction (i.e., failure to pay rent, violation of lease)